Makassar South Sulawesi, Indonesia Travel Guide

 A Small daypack, reusable water bottle, hat, and Sunglasses are useful for day hikes.

 Consider quality and availability when deciding to rent or bring equipment.
-Motorcycles are readily can be rented in the city.
+Motorcycles are readily are available for rent in the city.

 These additional items contribute to comfort, security, and convenience during your travels.
 Consider personalizing your list further.

-Embrace sustainable travel practices by bringing reusable items, and plan for items that might be hard to find locally.
+Embrace sustainable travel practices by carrying reusable items, and plan for items that might be hard to find locally.

 Reduce plastic waste.
-Filtered water available at some cafes.
+Filtered water offered at some cafes.

 For markets and shopping, avoid single-use plastics.